vanhoangkha/Networking-fundamentals/Day65_Software_Defined_Networking.md

 - Cisco SD-Access is Cisco’s SDN solution for automating Campus LANs
     - ACI (Application Centric Hạ tầng) is their SDN solution for automating data center networks
     - SD-WAN is their SDN solution for automating WANs
-- Cisco DNA (Digital Mạng Kiến trúc) Center is the controller at the center of SD-Access
+- Cisco DNA (Digital Network Kiến trúc) Center is the controller at the center of SD-Access

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4c1662ee-490c-4eee-8970-550ca60feabb)

-- The UNDERLAY is the underlying physical Mạng of devices and connections (including wired and Không dây) which provide IP connectivity (ie: using IS-IS)
+- The UNDERLAY is the underlying physical Network of devices and connections (including wired and Không dây) which provide IP connectivity (ie: using IS-IS)
     - Multilayer Switches and their connections

 ![image](https://github.com/psaumur/CCNA/assets/106411237/41bb11dd-31c9-493e-9fec-af847f0732dc)

-- The OVERLAY is the virtual Mạng built on top of the physical underlay Mạng
+- The OVERLAY is the virtual Network built on top of the physical underlay Network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/99f48b9e-ed68-4c11-b456-d0f6ccf13fed)

-- The FABRIC is the combination of the OVERLAY and UNDERLAY; the physical and virtual Mạng as a whole
+- The FABRIC is the combination of the OVERLAY and UNDERLAY; the physical and virtual Network as a whole

 ![image](https://github.com/psaumur/CCNA/assets/106411237/35cf981c-337d-4117-9124-9f210e85bff3)